-After all, the Donald was sworn in during month #90 of what was already the third longest business expansion in American history and he was elected for a 48 month term.
-That means it would be month #138 when his first term ends----a point never, ever reached before.
+After all, the Donald was sworn in during month #90 of what was already the third longest business expansion in American history.
+It is now month #126 and it will be month #138 when his first term ends.

 And when it does, Wall Street, the US economy and the Donald’s fantasy of MAGA will come tumbling down with it.

-Accordingly, we think the Donald will mainly be remembered not as the restorer of MAGA, but as the Great Disrupter.
-His lasting contribution will be to discredit the handiwork of Imperial Washington.
+Instead, the Donald is destined to be remembered as the Great Disrupter.
+His lasting contribution will be that he rambunctiously discredited the handiwork of Imperial Washington.

-After all, it is the self-serving consensus of its bipartisan ruling class in favor of permanent war, unchained entitlements, fiscal incontinence, unsustainable debt-fueled household spending, rampant corporate financial engineering and Keynesian monetary repression and “wealth effects” based central banking that lies at the roots of our current economic malaise.
+After all, it is the self-serving consensus of the bipartisan ruling class in favor of permanent war, unchained entitlements, fiscal incontinence, unsustainable debt-fueled household spending, rampant corporate financial engineering and Keynesian monetary repression and “wealth effects” based central banking that lies at the roots of our current economic malaise.

 And now that crucial pivot has been further blocked by a reckless economic and political war against Iran that will do exactly nothing to further the security and safety of the American homeland.

 In fact, the Donald’s fluke elevation to the Oval Office has finally caused the Deep State to come out of hiding and bare its fangs against American democracy itself.

-So doing, however, it has finally awakened the sleepwalkers of the Foxified Right about the immense dangers of the Warfare State and the sweeping surveillance and police state apparatus that has been created in the service of the neocons’ misbegotten war on terrorism and quest for Empire.
+So doing, it has finally awakened the sleepwalkers of the Foxified Right about the immense dangers of the Warfare State and the sweeping surveillance and police state apparatus that has been created in the service of the neocons’ misbegotten war on terrorism and quest for Empire.

 Moreover, the terrifying capabilities, resources and (purported) credibility of the nation’s $75 billion per year intelligence community were literally hijacked by Obama officials led by then CIA director, John Brennan.

 After taking the $2 trillion per year of uncontrolled entitlements off the table, Trump then added insult to injury via his unfunded $1.7 trillion tax cut and massive defense and domestic spending increases.

-All told, the result will be a guaranteed $20 trillion explosion of the Federal debt (on top of the existing $22 trillion) over the coming decade.
+All told, the result will be a guaranteed $20 trillion explosion of the Federal debt (on top of the existing $23 trillion) over the coming decade.

-The stock market is heading not only for another 50% correction (1500 on the S&P 500), but also a long L-shaped bottom rather than a quick V-shaped rebound which occurred after 2009.
+The stock market is heading not only for another 50% correction (1600 on the S&P 500), but also a long L-shaped bottom rather than a quick V-shaped rebound which occurred after 2009.